 Implementation of the Directive in Malta

 The Directive has been transposed into Maltese law through the Control of Major Accident Hazards (COMAH) Regulations - L.N.
 37 of 2003 as amended by L.N.
-6 of 2005.
+6 of 2005 and L.N 4 of 2014.

-Eleven COMAH establishments have been identified in Malta, six of which are upper tier sites.
+Twelve COMAH establishments have been identified in Malta, nine of which are upper tier sites.
 The establishments are all designated as COMAH sites due to the type and quantity of fuels stored at the facilities.

 |List of COMAH establishments|